 The Board strives to balance the need to provide low-cost or free information with reasonable fees to licensees.
 The Board works diligently to reduce fees where possible.

-With the Board’s 2013-15 budget, the Legislature has approved a 9% renewal fee increase for each license type.
 For a complete list of license renewal fees, click here.

 Criminal Records Check